JulioJu/AndroidTaquinGame/README.md

     * Warning 2: Android.util.Log.d could mix two logs if they have the same first param : `e.g. Log.d("Title", "aa"); Log.d("Title", "bb");`

+* a / (b / c) - d raise a silent error not shown in Logcat

+* Why in ImageUtil.cropImage() when we put a Breakpoint it doesn't stop?

 ## My implementation
 * See the comment of the class